bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 <img width="920" alt="image" src="https://github.com/user-attachments/assets/65f7f175-08d6-4c5e-b3e1-7cb45a59779b">

 The story starts years back, by watching [Sean Parent talking about type erasure](https://www.youtube.com/watch?v=_BpMYeUFXv8).
-This was for us, as for many others a really, empowering expirience.
+This was for us, as for many others, a really empowering expirience.
 It covered so many topics.
 For now, we will concentrate on the "type erasure" part.

-Let us start with a short recap of the quintesence in regard to type erasure.
+Let us start with a short recap of the quintesence in regard to "type erasure".
-To eliminate the boilerplate code, we use "proxy". "proxy" is the "type erasure"" library roposed for inclusion in c++26.
+To eliminate the boilerplate code, we use "proxy". "proxy" is the "type erasure" library roposed for inclusion in c++26.

 The sample uses only a small part of the many features available in this awesome library.